Sergei Bobrovsky: Columbus Blue Jackets (2012–2019)

 During the 2016–17 season, Bobrovsky posted a record of 41–17–5, good enough for second in the league while also setting a Blue Jackets franchise record for wins in a season by a goaltender.
 He also posted a 2.06 GAA, .931 save percentage (both of which led the league among qualifying goaltenders) and recorded seven shutouts (third in the league).
 He, along with the Washington Capitals' Braden Holtby, were the only goaltenders in the league to be in the top-five in each goaltender statistic category.
 For his efforts, Bobrovsky was rewarded with his second Vezina Trophy.
+Bobrovsky was also named a finalist for the Hart Memorial Trophy as the most valuable player of the regular season alongside Pittsburgh Penguins centre and captain Sidney Crosby and Edmonton Oilers centre and captain Connor McDavid, which eventually ended with McDavid winning the award while Crosby finished second in the voting and Bobrovsky finishing third in the voting.
 However, Bobrovsky's regular season success did not carry over to the 2017 playoffs—in a 4–1 series loss to the Pittsburgh Penguins, Bobrovsky won only one game, posting a 3.88 GAA and .882 save percentage.

-A 37–22–6 record during the 2017–18 season was once again good enough to propel the Blue Jackets to a playoff spot.
-They faced the Washington Capitals in the first round, falling in six games.
+A 37–22–6 record during the 2017–18 season was once again good enough to propel the Blue Jackets to a playoff spot as the seventh seed in the Eastern Conference.
+They faced the second-seeded and eventual Stanley Cup champion Washington Capitals in the first round, falling in six games.
 Bobrovsky posted a 3.18 goals-against-average during the playoffs.

-The Blue Jackets qualified for the postseason the next year behind Bobrovsky's 37 wins.
+The Blue Jackets narrowly qualified for the postseason the next year as the eighth and final seed in the Eastern Conference, behind Bobrovsky's 37 wins.
 The Blue Jackets upset the Presidents' Trophy-winning Tampa Bay Lightning, sweeping them in four games.
 The win marked the first series win in franchise history.
-They faced the Boston Bruins in the second round, falling in six games.
+They faced the third-seeded Boston Bruins in the second round, falling in six games.
 Bobrovsky posted a 2.41 goals against average and .925 save percentage during the playoffs.